This section explains how the mobile handset can be mounted on an RC aircraft or copter and what needs to be considered:

 · Provide lightweight, yet sturdy installation.

-· Preferably the screen is accessibly when mounted.
+· The screen should be accessibly when mounted.

 · Provide as much physical clearance as possible between the mobile handset and any other RF emitting device (e.g. the Bluetooth transceiver, in case there is an FPV transmitter, a bi-directional RC receiver or even the power transmission cables, ESC…)